 You are not required to input any personal information to use this website in general, however, access to certain areas may require personal information to be recorded.
 Any such personal information which we receive via this website will be used by us only for the purposes for which it was received and for any future communications with the sender of such information by EMW.
 We will not, however, disclose any personal information we receive in respect of your use of the website to any third party without your permission except as required by law.
 Whilst we take all reasonable precautions to protect any personal data users may input via this website we cannot be responsible for and therefore exclude all liability for loss or misuse of personal data which is intercepted or otherwise accessed by unauthorised persons.

-This Small Print sets out the Terms of Business for EMW Law LLP (EMW, we or our).
+This Small Print sets out the Terms of Business for EMW Law LLP (including SP Law as a trading name) (EMW, we or our).
 When we provide you with legal services, as a firm regulated by the Solicitor’s Regulatory Authority (SRA), we are required to provide you with certain information and be open about the terms that will apply:

-- Some terms are set out in our Engagement letter and summary of work + pricing document (“engagement documents”).
+- Some terms are set out in our engagement letter and/or summary of work + pricing document (“engagement documents”).
 Our engagement documents are where we set out what we are going to do, when we are going to do it and how much and when you will pay

 - The rest of our terms are set out in this document (Small Print), which is made up of our “Terms of Business” and some information on our legal and regulatory obligations or “The Legal Bits”